 The other case involved Romanian triple jumper Rodica Mateescu, the runner-up at the 1997 World Championships, who tested positive for steroids.

-The council did not review detailed dossier from USA Track & Field.
+The council did not review a detailed dossier from USA Track & Field.

-The Council was expected to examine the case, which erupted at the Sydney Games, where UASTF came under attack by both the IOC and IAAF for suppressing details of at least 10 positive drug tests, including three for the same steroid allegedly used by shot putter C.J.
+The Council was expected to examine the case, which erupted at the Sydney Games, where USATF came under attack by both the International Olympic Committee and IAAF for suppressing details of at least 10 positive drug tests, including three for the same steroid allegedly used by shot putter C.J.
 Hunter.

 Arne Ljungqvist, chief of the IAAF’s medical commission, accused USATF of concealing up to 15 positive cases in the past two years.